EricssonBroadcastServices/iOSClientExposure/README.md

 It is up to the client application to decide how to best handle `ExposureResponseMessage`s.
 Each endpoint may return a slightly different set of response messages.
 For more in depth information, please consult the documentation related to each individual request.

+#### Fairplay DRM Errors
+Another major cause of errors is *Fairplay* `DRM` issues, broadly categorized into two types:

+* Server related `DRM` errors
+* Application related

+Server related issues most likely stem from an invalid or broken backend configuration.
+Application issues range from parsing errors, unexpected server response or networking issues.

+*Fairplay* `DRM` troubleshooting is highly coupled with the specific application and backend implementations and as such hard to generalize.
+For more information about *Fairplay* debugging, please see Apple's [documentation](https://developer.apple.com/library/content/technotes/tn2454).

 ## Release Notes
 Release specific changes can be found in the [CHANGELOG](https://github.com/EricssonBroadcastServices/iOSClientExposure/blob/master/CHANGELOG.md).